Nuclear Power Plants of India

 • Third Largest Nuclear Power Plant In India – Kaiga (Karnataka).

-• India's Nuclear Power Plant similar in structure compared to Fukushima Daiichi of Japan – Koodangulam Atomic Power Station.
+• India's Nuclear Power Plant similar in structure compared to Fukushima Daiichi of Japan – Kudankulam Nuclear Power Plant.

 • The nuclear plant that set world record for functioning continuously without any interruption for more than 941 days – Kaiga Atomic Power Station (Karnataka, 2018).